spara/java-servlet-example/README.md

 # Java Servlet Tutorial

-Servlets are Java web components used to create web application.
-They respond to incoming web requests and can respond via dynamic web page.
+Servlets are Java web components used to create web applications.
+They respond to incoming web requests and return dynamic web pages, data, or other media.
 Servlets run in a Java application server such as Apache Tomcat, IBM Websphere, or Oracle WebLogic.

 In this tutorial, we will cover building and deploying a simple servlet and web page using Docker.